cloudflare/cloudflare-docs/content/pages/platform/functions/smart-placement.md

 Smart Placement is available users on all plans.

 ### Enable Smart Placement on the dashboard:
-1. Log in to the Cloudflare dashboard.
+1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com) and select your account.
-2. In Account Home, select Pages.
+2. In Account Home, select **Workers & Pages**.
-3. Select a Pages project
+3. Select your Pages project.
-4. Select Settings > Functions.
+4. Select **Settings** > **Functions**.
-5. Under 'Placement' enable 'Smart' mode
+5. Under **Placement**, enable **Smart** mode.
-6. .
-Send some initial traffic (approximately 20-30 requests) to your Worker.
-It takes a few minutes after you have sent traffic to your Worker for Smart Placement to take effect.
+6. Send some initial traffic (approximately 20-30 requests) to your Pages Functions.
+It takes a few minutes after you have sent traffic to your Pages Function for Smart Placement to take effect.
-7. View [request duration metrics](/workers/learning/metrics-and-analytics) about your Function under Functions Metrics.
+7. View your Function's [request duration metrics](/workers/learning/metrics-and-analytics) under Functions Metrics.

 ## Best practices